Boston and the American Revolution

 The Boston area was also a prime area for activity leading up the American Revolution as well as during the war.
 Events such as the Boston Tea Party, the midnight ride of Paul Revere, Battles of Lexington and Concord, Battle of Bunker Hill and others were important events during this period, when high-rise buildings were replaced by colonial era structures.
 This makes Boston a must see place for history buffs or people wanting to learn more about the events and places leading to the break away from Britain.
 The Old North Church, Faneuil Hall and the many century old buildings are all within walking distance on what is known as the Freedom Trail.

-To learn more about the history of Boston and the American Revolution, we have listed a number of useful websites.
-We hope you enjoy learning more about this historic city.
+To learn more about the history of Boston and the American Revolution, check out these resources:

 - The History of Boston